cloudfoundry/diego-release/README.md

 Diego Release can be configured to require SSL for communication with etcd.
 To enable or disable SSL communication with etcd, the `diego.etcd.require_ssl` and `diego.<component>.etcd.require_ssl` properties should be set to `true` or `false`.
-By default, Diego has `require_ssl` set to `false`.
+By default, Diego has `require_ssl` set to `true`.
 When `require_ssl` is `true`, the operator must generate SSL certificates and keys for the etcd server and its clients.

-SSL can also be enabled between etcd peers.
-To enable this feature, the `diego.etcd.peer_require_ssl` property must be set to `true` and peer certificates and keys must be generated for the cluster.
+SSL and mutual authentication can also be enabled between etcd peers.
+To enable or disable this, the `diego.etcd.peer_require_ssl` property should be set to `true` or `false`.
+By default, Diego has `peer_require_ssl` set to `true`.
+When `peer_require_ssl` is set to `true`, the operator must provide SSL certificates and keys for the cluster members.
 The CA, server certificate, and server key across may be shared between the client and peer configurations if desired.

-NOTE: SSL support is in development at this time.
-We do not recommend enabling TLS between etcd peers until we adopt etcd-2.1.x as etcd-2.0.x exhibits several issues in a TLS enabled cluster.

 #### Generating SSL Certificates